issp-center-dev/dsqss/doc/en/dla/users-manual/output.rst

 where ``<k>`` is an index of the displacement specified by ``kind`` (the first element of each ``R`` tag) in the relative coordinate XML file, and ``<t>`` is an index of the discretized imaginary time.

+NOTE: The current version, this works only for :math:`S=1/2` model.

 Momentum space temperature Green's function output
 **************************************************
 The momentum space temperature Green's function is written into a file with the name specified by ``ckoutfile`` keyword in the input file.